Carlos1Costa/gameboy-examples/README.md

 Please opt by download the binary released for Linux, toolchain boostrap is a difficult thing out of scope of this tutorial.

-You also will need GNU Make (install build-essential), SDL and git.
+You also will need GNU Make (install build-essential) and git.
-The packages can be installed with the following command on Debian / Ubuntu:
+The packages can be installed with the following command on Debian/Ubuntu:

     sudo apt update
-    sudo apt install build-essential git build-essential
+    sudo apt install build-essential git

 Clone this repository: